What is the Pell Grant lifetime limit?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The Pell Grant is a federal award given to students with financial need, but it comes with limits.
-The Pell Grant lifetime limit is six years of Pell Grant funding, but the exact dollar amount depends on the year and your financial status.
+A Pell Grant is a federal award given to students with financial need.
+It can cover thousands of dollars of education expenses, but it comes with limits.
+The Pell Grant lifetime limit is six years of Pell Grant funding, but the dollar amount someone receives depends on many factors.
+Someone might reach the Pell Grant lifetime limit sooner if they receive more than 100 percent of the awarded amount during the academic year.

-How your Pell Grant aid amount is determined
+How the Pell Grant aid amount is determined

 The Pell Grant is a need-based form of federal student aid, so the amount you receive depends on a few factors: